 - Various parameters result in quicker draining of the battery, including higher brightness, power modes, and applications running in the background, and turning on of Bluetooth or Wi-Fi.

-Your battery life depends on several factors, including the way in which you charge and use the battery and your Laptop.
-On average, it may last from two to four years or about one thousand charges.
+Your battery life depends on several factors, including how you charge and use the battery and your laptop.
+But, on average, it may last from two to four years or about one thousand charges.